-YOU MIGHT BE WONDERING WHEN, exactly, to winter-sow your perennials, annuals, herbs and veggies outdoors.
+YOU MIGHT WONDER WHEN, exactly, to winter-sow your perennials, annuals, herbs and veggies outdoors.
 The easiest answer is “now.”
 However, depending on where you live, it pays to plant certain seeds ahead of others.
 The following schedule has worked well for me:

 Perennials and Hardy Annuals.
 As a rule, if a plant is hardy in your zone, you can plant its seed any time in winter, regardless of the temperature outside.
 Sprouting will occur when warmth arrives, normally in spring.
 However, the seed can also sprout during some freak warm spell between weeks of frigid conditions.
 This is not a problem for perennials and hardy annuals.
 They simply yawn in the face of frost.